myanvoos/rs-gemini-genai/README.md

 ## Rust API wrapper for Google Gemini APIs

 rs-gemini-genai is a Rust wrapper around the Google Gemini API.
-It it heavily inspired by the [official Python SDK](https://github.com/googleapis/python-genai).
+It it heavily inspired by the [official Python SDK](https://github.com/googleapis/python-genai) and [this Postman workspace](https://www.postman.com/ai-on-postman/google-gemini-apis/overview).

-See [this Postman workspace](https://www.postman.com/ai-on-postman/google-gemini-apis/overview) for Google Gemini API REST API examples.

 ### Example usage:
 #### Initialize the client